thrash-lab/MAGFlow/README.md

-# Assembly and Binning Workflow
+# MAGFlow (Metagenome-assembled Genome Workflow)
 A streamlined program designed to facilitate the binning and assembly of metagenomes.
-The only supported job scheduler is SLURM.
-The program trims metagenomic reads, performs assembly with metaSPADES, bins contigs with metabat2, concoct, and maxbin2, generates consensus bins with DASTools, and evaluates bins with CheckM.
+Because the program is designed to work on a high performance cluster, the program has a mandatory requirement of the widely available SLURM job scheduler.
+The program trims metagenomic reads, performs assembly with metaSPADES, bins contigs with metabat2, concoct, and maxbin2, generates consensus bins with DASTools, and evaluates bins with CheckM while enabling users to specify custom resource allocations for each task.

 ## Table of Contents